Eric Schmidt Says Elon Musk Is 'Exactly Wrong' About AI - Slashdot

 The computers will start thinking (Score:2)

-psychoanalyzing an artificial intelligence (Score:2)
+psychoanalyzing an artificial intelligence (Score:3)

 Humans are an emotional basketcase.
 If you have doubts look at the superstitious religious nuts in every corner of the globe.
 As a result, it is to be expected that these irrational humans expect smart computers to also be emotional.
 To retaliate when their feelings are hurt.
 To dance in triumph when they win a chess game.
 To pursue supremacy over humans and rule the world.